rahul4732saini/atmolib/README.md

 weather.get_daily_sunshine_duration()
 ```

-- `WeatherArchive` provides the same methods as `Weather` class as a part of a data range with slight modifications in some methods.
+- `WeatherArchive` provides the same methods as the `Weather` class with some exclusions.

 - `MarineWeather` class usage: